VenimK/-generate-QR-code/README.md

 - Neon
 - Midnight
 - Forest
+- **Halloween** 🎃 - Spooky purple and orange theme perfect for Halloween events
+- **Christmas** 🎄 - Festive red and blue theme with winter colors
+- **New Year** 🎆 - Golden and navy theme for New Year's celebrations

 ### 💾 Export & Sharing Options
 - **Download as PNG**: High-quality raster format with custom resolution